-1 In quarter 3 of 2004, two additional questions were added to the National Health Interview Survey (NHIS) insurance section to reduce potential errors in reporting Medicare and Medicaid status.
+In quarter 3 of 2004, two additional questions were added to the National Health Interview Survey (NHIS) insurance section to reduce potential errors in reporting Medicare and Medicaid status.
 Persons aged 65 years and over not reporting Medicare coverage were asked explicitly about Medicare coverage, and persons under 65 years of age with no reported coverage were asked explicitly about Medicaid coverage.
 Depending on responses to these two questions, respondents may have been reclassified.
 Estimates of uninsurance for 2004 are calculated both without using the additional information from these new questions (noted as Method 1) and with using the responses to these new questions (noted as Method 2).
 Beginning in 2005, all estimates are reported using Method 2.
 See "About This Release" for additional information.

-NOTES: A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, State Children's Health Insurance Program (SCHIP), State-sponsored or other government-sponsored health plan, or military plan at the time of the interview.
+NOTES: A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, State Children's Health Insurance Program (SCHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of the interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service such as accidents or dental care.
 The analyses excluded persons with unknown health insurance status (about 1% of respondents each year).
 The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
 For comparability, the estimates for all years were created using these same procedures.
 The resulting estimates of persons without health insurance coverage are generally 0.1-0.2 percentage points lower than those based on the editing procedures used for the final data files.
 The number of uninsured persons was calculated as the percentage of uninsured persons multiplied by the total weighted population, including persons with unknown coverage.
 The age-specific numbers of uninsured may not add to their respective totals due to rounding.
-Age-adjusted estimates for persons under 65 years of age for this Healthy People 2010 Leading Health Indicator are adjusted to the 2000 projected U.S. standard population using three age groups: under 18 years, 18-44 years, and 45-64 years.
+Age-adjusted estimates for persons under 65 years of age for this Healthy People 2010 Leading Health Indicator are adjusted using the projected 2000 U.S. population as the standard population using three age groups: under 18 years, 18-44 years, and 45-64 years.
 Beginning with the 2003 data, NHIS transitioned to weights derived from the 2000 census.
 In this Early Release, estimates for 2000-2002 were recalculated using weights derived from the 2000 census.
 See "About This Release" and Table II in the Appendix for more details.

-DATA SOURCE: Family Core component of the 1997-2005 NHIS.
-The estimates for 2005 were based on data collected from January through September.
+DATA SOURCE: Family Core component of the 1997-2006 NHIS.
+The estimate for 2006 was based on data collected from January through March.
 Data are based on household interviews of a sample of the civilian noninstitutionalized population.

-- For the period January through September 2005, the percentage of uninsured persons was 16.0% (40.8 million) for persons under age 65 years, 18.8% (34.4 million) for persons aged 18-64 years, and 8.8% (6.5 million) for children under age 18 years. - For adults aged 18-64 years, there was a decrease in the percentage of those who were uninsured from 1997 to 1999, followed by an increase from 1999 to 2003, and another decrease from 2003 to the period January through September 2005.
+- In early 2006, the percentage uninsured at the time of interview was 16.4% (42.1 million) for persons under age 65 years, 19.2% (35.3 million) for persons aged 18-64 years, and 9.3% (6.8 million) for children under age 18 years. - For children under age 18 years, the annual percentage uninsured at the time of interview decreased from 13.9% in 1997 to 8.9% in 2005. - For adults aged 18-64 years, the annual percentage uninsured at the time of interview decreased from 1997 to 1999, followed by an increase from 1999 to 2003, and another decrease from 2003 to 2005.